| Aragorn opened the door wearing

 shadows in the candlelight.

-very carefully, but could see nothing of importance.
-She wondered
+floor beneath the main entrance, but could see nothing of importance.

-if Legolas, with his sharper eyes, might notice something she
+She wondered if Legolas, with his sharper eyes, might notice something

 He helped her to her feet and, together with Lord Fingolfin,

-they walked into the hall.
-The velvet blanket was still lying
+they entered the hall.
+The velvet blanket was still lying where

-where they had left it in the middle of the threshing floor, and
+they had left it in the middle of the threshing floor, and the

 "Captain Golradir," said Legolas, "where was the